cited/Tomcat-Webmin-Module/README.md

 URL: http://github.com/cited/Tomcat-Webmin-Module/raw/master/scripts/tomcat.wbm.gz

-Go to Servers->Apache Tomcat (you may need to refresh page)
+Go to Servers->Apache Tomcat to complete set up using the setup Wizard (you may need to refresh page).

 # Install via Script